Electromagnetic properties of the $D_{s1}^{+}(2460)$, $D_{s1}^{+}(2536)$, and their bottom partners in a molecular configuration: motivation

 In other words, despite the numerous investigations into the internal structures of $D_{s1}(2460)$, $D_{s1}(2536)$, and their bottom-sector counterparts using various theoretical approaches, the resulting conclusions have not been fully consistent.
-Therefore, it remains important to further study these open charm and bottom states to clarify their structural and electromagnetic properties.
+Therefore, it remains important to further study these open-charm and bottom states to clarify their structural and electromagnetic properties.
 Despite growing phenomenological support for such interpretations, the experimental distinction between compact tetraquark states and extended molecular configurations remains a formidable challenge.
+In our previous work~\cite{Ozdem:2025hmb}, we investigated hidden-charm vector molecular states, such as $D\bar{D}_1(2420)$ and $D^*\bar{D}^*(2400)$, using the QCD light-cone sum rule framework.
+However, in the present study we focus on open-flavor axial molecules, $D_{s1}^{+}(2460)$, $D_{s1}^{+}(2536)$, and their bottom partners.
+These systems are flavor-asymmetric even in the chiral limit, possess different quantum numbers ($J^P=1^+$), and require distinct interpolating currents.
+Although the methodological steps are similar, the physical systems, quark-flavor structure, and phenomenological implications are entirely different.
+Hence, the present study constitutes an independent investigation and addresses questions not covered in our previous hidden-charm analysis.
 To this end, electromagnetic properties—particularly magnetic dipole moments—emerge as valuable diagnostics.
 These observables are directly sensitive to the spatial distribution of charges and spins inside hadrons and provide nontrivial insights into the underlying quark-gluon dynamics.
 In processes such as photoproduction or radiative transitions, magnetic moments influence the cross-sections and angular distributions, making them testable in high-luminosity experiments.
-In this work, we employ the QCD light-cone sum rules (LCSR)~\cite{Chernyak:1990ag, Braun:1988qv, Balitsky:1989ry} approach to compute the magnetic dipole moments of the \(D^\ast K\), \(DK^\ast \), \(B^\ast K\), and \(BK^\ast \) molecular states, with quantum numbers $J^{P} = 1^{+}$.
+In this work, we employ the QCD light-cone sum rules (LCSR) approach~\cite{Chernyak:1990ag, Braun:1988qv, Balitsky:1989ry} to compute the magnetic and quadrupole moments of the $D^\ast K$, $DK^\ast$, $B^\ast K$, and $BK^\ast$ molecular states, with quantum numbers $J^{P} = 1^{+}$.
 LCSR offers a unique advantage by incorporating non-perturbative effects via photon distribution amplitudes, while maintaining the perturbative treatment of short-distance quark-gluon interactions.
 By correlating hadronic and QCD representations of the relevant correlation functions under the assumption of quark-hadron duality, we derive sum rules for the magnetic moments of these exotic molecular configurations.
 Our results aim to provide a deeper understanding of their internal structure and contribute to the growing body of evidence that supports the molecular interpretation of certain open heavy-flavor states.
 Several works in the literature have investigated the electromagnetic properties of singly-heavy hadrons, particularly those whose internal structures and characteristics remain under active debate~\cite{Ozdem:2024ydl,Ozdem:2024pyb,Ozdem:2023edw,Ozdem:2023okg,Ozdem:2023eyz,Ozdem:2022ydv,Ozdem:2021vry,Azizi:2021aib,Azizi:2018jky,Azizi:2018mte}.

 This paper is organized as follows.
 Section~\ref{formalism} establishes the theoretical framework based on QCD light-cone sum rules, deriving the correlation functions consistently in both hadronic and quark-gluon representations and providing analytical expressions for the magnetic and quadrupole moments.
 Section~\ref{numerical} presents a detailed numerical analysis of these electromagnetic moments, along with an interpretation of the results.
 Finally, Section~\ref{sum} summarizes the main conclusions and highlights the significance of the findings.